stack-of-tasks/pinocchio/doc/c-maths/b-rigid-bodies.md

 ## Geometry

 A rigid body system is an assembly of different parts which are joints, rigid bodies and forces.
-A joint connect two differents bodies and gather all kinematics relations between those two bodies.
-The joints can create movements or follow t but in any case, they are at the centre of the movement.
-The movement is described by breaking it down into three parts, rotations, translations or both.
+A joint connect two differents bodies and gather all kinematics relations between those two bodies, allowing the creation of a relative displacement between the two bodies.
+This displacement is described by breaking it down into three parts, rotations, translations or the compositions of a rotation and a translation.

-In robotic, the rotation matrices described above form a set called, the **Special Orthogonal** group \f$ SO \f$.
-There are two groups within the latter, the one that gathers the 3 by 3 square matrices is the group \f$ So(3) \f$.
-It takes account all rotations in the three-dimensionnal space.
-The second group is useful if you focus essentially on a single rotation, for example for a flat movement. it gathers the square matrices of size 2 by 2, it is the group \f$ SO(2) \f$.
+In robotic, the rotation matrices described above form a set called, the so-called **Special Orthogonal** group \f$ SO \f$.
+There are two groups within the latter which interest us as for now: the one that gathers the 3x3 square matrices is the group \f$ SO(3) \f$.
+It takes account all rotations in the 3-dimensionnal space.
+The second group is useful if you focus essentially on a single rotation, for example for a flat movement.
+It gathers the square matrices of size 2 by 2, it is the group \f$ SO(2) \f$.

 The set that brings together all the homogeneous transformations matrices is the **Special Euclidean** group \f$ SE \f$.
 As with the rotation matrices, there are two differents groups, \f$ SE(3) \f$ which brings together movements in physical space and \f$ SE(2) \f$ useful for flat movements.